jacktrig/csce548Project1/README.md

 Jackson Trigiani: Executed and observed all three tasks on my Linux machine (also took screenshot of each task results); I answered all questions and compared answers with group.

 Christian Loftis: Performed all three tasks on my virtual machine, and took screenshots of results.
-Creates lab report with all questions answered, and compared answers with other group members.
+Created lab report with all questions answered, and compared answers with other group members.